Randy Savage: Color commentator, reinstatement and departure (1991–1994)

-Savage returned to television in a non-wrestling role as the "Macho Man" after WrestleMania VII as a broadcaster.
-Although in storyline he was retired, Savage continued to wrestle on joint WWF/SWS cards in Japan.
-He also made an initial, untelevised return to the ring on July 30 in Portland, Maine at a WWF Wrestling Challenge taping when he substituted for The Ultimate Warrior and pinned The Undertaker.
-Following this Savage subbed for Warrior on house shows in early August against Undertaker.
-Savage also participated as a special referee in several house show matches between Hulk Hogan and Sgt.
-Slaughter.

-Meanwhile, the storyline with Miss Elizabeth continued, culminating with Savage proposing to her in the ring leading to an on-air wedding at SummerSlam dubbed The Match Made in Heaven.
-It was at this time that Savage was targeted by Jake "The Snake" Roberts, who was by now a villain.
+The storyline with Miss Elizabeth continued, culminating with Savage proposing to her in the ring leading to an on-air wedding on August 26 at SummerSlam dubbed The Match Made in Heaven.
+It was at this time that Savage was targeted by the now-villain Jake "The Snake" Roberts.
 On an episode of Prime Time Wrestling prior to SummerSlam, the announcers and several wrestlers threw a "bachelor party" for Savage, with Roberts' arrival deemed unwelcome by the rest of the contingent.